Silvio Narizzano

-Silvio Narizzano (8 February 192726 July 2011) was a Canadian film and television director who worked primarily in the United Kingdom.
-His directorial credits included the critically acclaimed films Georgy Girl (1966) and Loot (1970), which brought Narizzano several accolades, and television dramas like ITV Play of the Week, Zero One, Court Martial, Come Back, Little Sheba, Staying On, and The Body in the Library.
-He was nominated for four BAFTA Awards (including once for Best British Film), winning once for Best Drama Series.
+Silvio Narizzano (8 February 1927 – 26 July 2011) was a Canadian film and television director, who lived and worked primarily in the United Kingdom.
+He is best known for directing the acclaimed 1966 comedy-drama film Georgy Girl, which is considered a classic of the Swinging London era.
+He was also a prolific director of television dramas.

-Life and career
+Over the course of his career, he was nominated for four BAFTA Awards, winning once for Best Drama Series for the legal drama Court Martial.
+He was also nominated for the Golden Bear, the Palme d'Or, and a Directors Guild of America Award.

+Early life and education

-Born in Montreal to a family of Italian background, Narizzano was educated at Bishop's University, Quebec.
-His cinematic influences included Richard Lester, Tony Richardson, John Schlesinger, and the French New Wave.
-He initially worked for the Mountain Playhouse in Montreal and the Canadian Broadcasting Corporation (CBC).
-He then emigrated to the United Kingdom, where he directed various TV series and his first film, Hammer Horror's Fanatic (1965).
+Narizzano was born in Montreal, Quebec to Italian American parents and was educated at Bishop's University.
+After graduation, he worked at the Mountain Playhouse in Montreal, and before joining the Canadian Broadcasting Corporation as an assistant to Norman Jewison, Arthur Hiller and Ted Kotcheff.
+During this time, he directed a documentary about Tyrone Guthrie.

+Narizzano's cinematic influences included Richard Lester, Tony Richardson, John Schlesinger, and the French New Wave.

+Career

+Narizzano was a director on the CBC programmes Tales of Adventure and General Motors Theatre.
+In the mid-1950s, he and many other Canadian creatives (including Jewison and Kotcheff) moved to the United Kingdom at the recommendation of Sydney Newman, the former CBC chief-turned-head of drama for ITV.
+Narizzano directed episodes of ITV Play of the Week and ITV Television Playhouse.

+He made his film directorial debut in 1965, with Hammer Horror's Fanatic (1965), starring Tallulah Bankhead (in her final film), Stefanie Powers and an early role for Donald Sutherland.

 Narizzano's most successful film was Georgy Girl (1966), which received four Academy Award nominations as well as a BAFTA nomination for Best British Film, and was entered into the 16th Berlin International Film Festival.

 His other work included The Glass Menagerie for Granada TV (1963), Loot, the 1970 film of Joe Orton's play of the same name, the comedy-drama Why Shoot the Teacher?
 (1977), Demi Moore's debut film Choices, and the made-for-television films Staying On (1980, adapted from Paul Scott's novel of the same name), "Young Shoulders" 1984 Play for Today for BBC from John Wain's novel and The Body in the Library (1984, adapted from the Agatha Christie murder mystery).
-His Come Back, Little Sheba (1977), a TV version of the play by William Inge, was broadcast as part of the anthology series Laurence Olivier Presents.
+His Come Back, Little Sheba (1977), a television version of the play by William Inge, was broadcast as part of the anthology series Laurence Olivier Presents.
 In 1990 Narizzano directed a pilot for a British detective series: Inspector Alleyn Mysteries based on the novels by Dame Ngaio Marsh written in the 1930s.
 The pilot, titled "Artists in Crime", was first aired 23 December 1990 on BB1.